Confidence and prediction bands

-A confidence band is used in statistical analysis to represent the uncertainty in an estimate of a curve or function based on limited or noisy data.
-Similarly, a prediction band is used to represent the uncertainty about the value of a new data-point on the curve, but subject to noise.
+In statistics, a confidence band bounds the uncertainty multiple related point estimates of a curve or function subject to noise.
+Similarly, a prediction band is used to represent the uncertainty about the value of multiple new data-point on the curve, also subject to noise.
 Confidence and prediction bands are often used as part of the graphical presentation of results of a regression analysis.

-Confidence bands are closely related to confidence intervals, which represent the uncertainty in an estimate of a single numerical value.
+Confidence bands are closely related to confidence intervals and prediction intervals, which represent the uncertainty in a single estimate.
 "As confidence intervals, by construction, only refer to a single point, they are narrower (at this point) than a confidence band which is supposed to hold simultaneously at many points."

-Pointwise and simultaneous confidence bands
+Pointwise confidence intervals

 Suppose our aim is to estimate a function f(x).
 For example, f(x) might be the proportion of people of a particular age x who support a given candidate in an election.
 If x is measured at the precision of a single year, we can construct a separate 95% confidence interval for each age.
 Each of these confidence intervals covers the corresponding true value f(x) with confidence 0.95.
 Taken together, these confidence intervals constitute a 95% pointwise confidence band for f(x).

 In mathematical terms, a pointwise confidence band $\hat{f}(x)\pm w(x)$ with coverage probability 1 − α satisfies the following condition separately for each value of x: